Truck Driving – Is Driving in Adverse Conditions Legal?March 27, 2017

 Ultimately, the discretion to drive or not to drive falls on the driver, but that discretion is not always exercised appropriately.
 If the driver believes the conditions are not so severe to cease operation, they are required to use extreme caution.
 Courts have held that “extreme” is defined as the “greatest, highest, strongest, or the like.”
 Failure to meet this level of care can result in truck wrecks causing life-ending or life-altering injuries to those struck by an 18-wheeler.
 If a lawsuit is filed on behalf of parties injured in an adverse weather accident, the driver must show they were using the highest amount of care possible while operating their vehicle.
 If the driver is found to have used any lesser degree of care, they are liable for the damages they caused by choosing to drive in the adverse conditions.

 If you or a loved have been involved in a truck wreck and suffered injuries as a result of the negligence of another person, please contact us immediately.
-The attorneys at the Amaro Law Firm have successfully handled complex commercial vehicle accident lawsuits and can help you hold all responsible parties liable in order to obtain maximum compensation for your injuries.
+The attorneys at the Amaro Law Firm have successfully handled complex commercial vehicle accident lawsuits and can help you hold all responsible parties liable in order to obtain any possible compensation for your injuries.
 Contact us today for a free consultation.